helkey/url-shorten/README.md

 ### Minikube
 Minikube can [be installed](https://kubernetes.io/docs/tasks/tools/install-minikube/) on a local machine to simplify testing without setting up cloud resources.
-To check if virtualization is supported on Linux verify that the following command has a non-empty output.
+To check if virtualization is supported on Linux verify that this command has a non-empty output:
 ```sh
 grep -E --color 'vmx|svm' /proc/cpuinfo
 ```